Accreditation valid until: 23. 10. 2029

 Study obligations for full-time and part-time forms of study are the same.

-Further study duties can be stipulated by the internal rules of the respective faculty the student is registered in.
-In case it is explicitly stated in these rules, the successful completion of such study duties can be an additional condition necessary to fulfil before submitting an application for the SDE (e.g., the English language certificate at a certain level, Motol Scientific conference DS002, etc.).
+Further study requirements can be stipulated by the internal rules of the respective faculty the student is registered in.
+In case it is explicitly stated in these rules, the successful completion of such study requirements can be an additional condition necessary to fulfil before submitting an application for the SDE/pre-defence (e.g., the English language certificate at a certain level, Motol Scientific conference DS002, etc.).
 The SAB board does not require an English language examination.
-The Dean's Provisions no. 2/2024 states that all students should attend the faculty Scientific conference in the 4th year of study (and also again in the 6th and 8th year of study in case the student extends their studies).
+The Dean's Provision no. 2/2024 states that all students should attend the faculty Scientific conference in the 4th year (and also again in the 6th and 8th if the student extends their studies).

 Requirements for internships

-Students must apply for their SDE during the third year of their study at the latest.
-In case the first attempt to pass this examinaton is not successful, the second attempt must be made during the academic year following the first SDE attempt at the latest (only two attempts at passing the SDE are allowed).
+Students must apply for their SDE in the third year of studies at the latest.
+Students applying for the pre-defence must do so during the second year of their studies at the latest.
+In case the first attempt to pass this examination is not successful, the second attempt must be made during the academic year following the first SDE/pre-defence attempt at the latest (only two attempts at passing the SDE are allowed).

 The application deadlines for the current year can be found here.

-Before submitting the application form for the SDE (it must be oficially submitted in the printed and signed form to the respective administrative department dealing with studies!), the student has to successfully pass at least one study duty included in the ISP as required by the SAB (other duties included in the ISP must be fulfilled before the end of the study, i.e. before submitting dissertation thesis and the application for its defence).
-However, the SAB does not require students to be authors or co-authors of any IF papers prior to their SDE.
+Before submitting the application form for the SDE/pre-defence (it must be oficially submitted in the printed and signed form to the respective administrative department dealing with studies!), the student has to successfully pass at least one study requirement included in the ISP as required by the SAB (other duties included in the ISP must be fulfilled before the end of the study, i.e. before submitting dissertation thesis and the application for its defence).
+However, the SAB does not require students to be authors or co-authors of any IF papers prior to their SDE/pre-defence.

 The SDE consists of an oral examination focused on student’s knowledge on two subjects which are personalized in accordance with the respective topic of the dissertation.